yiisoft/form/docs/guide/en/field-common-methods/parts-field/input-container.md

 </div>
 ```

-When no specified, no container is used for input.
+When not specified, no container is used for input.

 ## Attributes